juasiepo/TmuxAndGnuParallel_workshop/Workshop/Tmux_SelfLearning.md

 ## Practice by yourself
-For several minutes and get used to the new environment
+For several minutes prectice by yourself and get used to the new environment